ghc-proposals/ghc-proposals/proposals/0000-simplify-static.rst

 The free variables of the static are just ``{y}``, and ``y`` is "morally-top-level": its right-hand side has no free variables.
 Sadly (as it turns out) GHC tries to accept this case.
-When looking at the defn of y (with no static in sight yet) the typechecker marks it at a "static binding", meaning that it too can (and indeed must) be floated to top level.
+When looking at the defn of y (with no static in sight yet) the typechecker marks it as a "static binding", meaning that it too can (and indeed must) be floated to top level.
 So if the desugarer moves the static to the top level, it must move ``y`` too.
 And that means it must mark the typechecked binding in some way, so the desugarer can identify it.